emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 format) for spatial data, and extensible markup language (XML) for documents.
-Examples of closed formats include DWG for AutoCAD drawings, Photoshop document (PSD) for bitmap images, Windows Media Audio (WMA) for audio recording files, and Microsoft Excel (XLSX) for tabular data.
+Examples of closed formats include DWG for AutoCAD drawings, Photoshop document (PSD) for bitmap images, Windows Media Audio (WMA) for audio recording files, and Microsoft Excel (XLS) for tabular data.
 Even if day-to-day processing uses closed formats (e.g., due to software requirements), data being stored for archival purposes should be stored in open formats.
 This is generally not prohibitive; most closed-source software enables users to export data to an open